0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 In this tweet, we see Fla6 mention that the CEO "has Pretty Good Privacy".
 While this might seem like they're making a general comment on the CEO's privacy, the key is the capitalization.
 They've been consistent on their grammar up to this, so this stands out in particular.

 "Pretty Good Privacy" is actually an acronym for PGP.
-And this will be important when we view Fla6's hint.
+And this will be important when we view another one of Fla6's hints.

 ![alt-text](https://github.com/0xETX/CTF-Writeups/blob/main/Magpie%20CTF%202022/Tracking%20a%20CEO%20(Complete)/Images/31.png "PGP Acronym.")